-The financial statements were authorised for issue by me as Joint Chief Finance Officer on 29 June 2020.
+The financial statements were originally authorised for issue by me as Joint Chief Finance Officer on 29 June 2020.
+Following completion of the audit, they were reauthorised by me on 19 November 2020 and were formally approved by the Police and Crime Commissioner on the same day.